canvasxyz/canvas-docs/docs/tutorial/reading-from-chains.md

 Congratulations - now you have a decentralized app where writing to the contract requires holding an NFT!

-Next, we will deploy both the contract and the front end so that other people can use your app as well!
+Next, we will deploy both the contract and the front end so that other people can use your app as well.